Medical Coding and Insurance

 Graduates of the program may be eligible to take the Certified Professional Coder (CPC) and Certified Professional Biller (CPB) certification exams through the American Academy of Professional Coders (AAPC).

-The 50-credit diploma is offered in Moorhead and online.
+The 50-credit diploma is offered online.

 Here is what you'll learn